Bodyweight then and now

 Anorexia on the weighing scales

 This is one thing that makes the question of whether or not to weigh yourself during recovery matter.
 For me now, the slight surprise of seeing numbers different from the ones I expected is just that: slight, and brief.
 I wondered for a little while about possible reasons, from eating different food abroad, to using up more energy skiing, to losing muscle from not being at the gym.
-(I’ll come back in a moment to the question of how much bodyweight alone actually tells you.)
-Six or seven years ago, though, the idea of my weight changing by this much and not particularly caring would have been just as incomprehensible and implausible to me as loving driving a convertible, or having fun being not particularly good at golf.
-Certain sets of numbers demarcated my existence, just as they do for so many people with eating disorders; numbers representing calories ingested, calories expended, money spent, hours worked, can easily come to dominate life.
-Dress size and waist size and other markers of body size or body fat are more fundamental for some, but for many, me included, bodyweight is one of the most oppressive of all the numerical prisons.
-Over and over, in my diary from those days, I record how weighing myself in the morning set the mood for the whole day:
+(I’ll come back in a moment to the question of how much body*weight* alone actually tells you.)
+By contrast, though, as I said, six or seven years ago the idea of my weight changing by this much and not particularly caring would have been just as incomprehensible and implausible to me as loving driving a convertible, or having fun being not particularly good at golf.
+Certain sets of numbers demarcated my existence, just as they do for so many people with eating disorders: numbers representing grams to be ingested, calories ingested, calories expended, money spent, hours worked, hours waited before eating, can easily come to dominate life.
+Dress size and waist size and other markers of body size or body fat are more fundamental for some, but for many, my past self included, bodyweight is one of the most oppressive of all the numerical prisons.
+Over and over, in my diary in those days, I recorded how weighing myself in the morning set the mood for the whole day:

-It goes on and on.
+Whether or not I was making an effort at recovery, as here, or not, it goes on and on: the endless roundabout of not enough being too much.
 Now happier kinds of numbers – like how many kilos I can squat, or where my football team is in the league – are part of my life, but only because I want them there, because they enrich it.
 I care about them without them consuming me as the numbers on the scales did back then.
 The momentousness of minutiae in anorexia is something I’ve talked about in different contexts in other posts, but bodyweight was one of the most interminably tortuous of the mental traps.
-In the labyrinthine ‘autobiography’ I wrote compulsively from the depths of illness in 2004, I reflected:
+In the labyrinthine ‘autobiography’ I wrote compulsively from the depths of illness in the summer of 2004, I reflected:

 That morning, far away from home with my parents waiting anxiously for signs of progress or relapse, marked the time when I stopped playing games, and finally started taking my body at its word.
 I didn’t compensate, later that day, for the extra food and drink, and after that I kept on eating.
 I got quite a long way, that time I tried to recover, and the numbers on the scales that morning were one of the many big and little things that galvanised me to get better.